canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/import-local-vm-to-aws.rst

 -------------------------------------------

 Your machine has been imported and is ready to be launched.
 We recommend some final steps to include an AWS-optimized kernel for better performance and other tools for enabling services such as SSM management (``amazon-ssm-agent``), EC2 instance connect (``ec2-instance-connect``) and hibernation (``ec2-hibinit-agent``).
+For details about the AWS-optimized kernel, see :ref:`Canonical's offerings on AWS <canonical-offerings>`.

 Launch your EC2 server using the AMI ID obtained in the previous step.
 This can be done using the AWS CLI or the EC2 web console.